On the cap product in Hochschild theory

 Let $k$ be a commutative unital ring and $A$ an associative unital $k$-algebra that is projective as a $k$-module.
 The tensor products over $k$ will be written without subscript.
-We denote by $A^e$ the \textit{enveloping algebra} of $A$ which is equal to $A \otimes A^{op}$ as a $k$-module with product
+We denote by $A^e$ the \emph{enveloping algebra} of $A$ which is equal to $A\otimes A^{op}$ as a $k$-module with product

-for $a,a' \in A$ and $b,b' \in A^{op}$.
+for $a,a'\in A$ and $b,b'\in A^{op}$.
 We identify $A$-bimodules with left (and right) $A^e$-modules.
-The \textit{bar resolution} of $A$ will be denoted as $\BarA(A)_\bullet$.
-It is given by $\BarA(A)_n=A^{\otimes(n+2)}$, the differential is
+The \emph{bar resolution} of $A$ will be denoted as $\mathrm{Bar}(A)_\bullet$.
+It is given by $\mathrm{Bar}(A)_n=A^{\otimes(n+2)}$, the differential is

-and the augmentation is the multiplication $\mu: A \otimes A \to A$ of the algebra $A$.
+and the augmentation is the multiplication $\mu:A\otimes A\to A$ of the algebra $A$.
 Let $N$ and $M$ be $A^e$-modules.
-The \textit{Hochschild homology} of $A$ with coefficients in $N$ is defined as
+The \emph{Hochschild homology} of $A$ with coefficients in $N$ is defined as

-for every $n \geq 0$.
-The \textit{Hochschild cohomology} of $A$ with coefficients in $M$ is defined as
+for every $n\geq 0$.
+The \emph{Hochschild cohomology} of $A$ with coefficients in $M$ is defined as